NewsLocal News

 Jakob Keller is a member of the Cherokee Nation and plans to use the new daycare center once it is built.

-He and his fiancé have two children, and they need to make sure they can keep safe.
+He and his fiancé have two children and need to make sure they can keep safe.

 Principal Chief Chuck Hoskin, Jr. said the center aims to stay open and running for as long as possible.